The Bankrate promise

 How to choose the right mortgage loan originator for you

 When you’re seeking a mortgage, you have the ability to compare and choose between mortgage lenders and loan originators.
 It can be tempting to go with the first one you contact — you might even be impressed with the person’s offer or pitch.
-Borrowers who don’t shop around before choosing a mortgage, however, can lose money.
 In fact, almost half of all homebuyers skip the rate-shopping process, according to a Freddie Mac study.
-You could save an average $1,500 over the life of your loan by obtaining at least one extra rate quote, the study shows, or an average of $3,000 by getting five quotes.
+Big mistake: Borrowers who don’t shop around before choosing a mortgage tend to miss out on better terms — mainly lower interest rates.

 If you run into a hard pitch, stand your ground.
 Politely request a quote and let the loan originator know you might circle back when you’ve reviewed all of your options.
 Although it can be an uncomfortable conversation to decline an offer or ask for more time, your mortgage is a significant financial commitment, and it pays to be thorough.

-It’s also important that you can envision working well together with your loan originator.
-If you can’t picture working on a major financial puzzle with the person, then he’s likely not the right fit.
-Ask questions about the loan originator’s communication style — will you regularly hear from him with status updates? — and confirm that it meets your preferences.
+It’s also important that you can envision working well together with this person.
+If you can’t understand what they say (or vice versa) or feel uncomfortable asking them questions, then they’re likely not the right fit.
+Discuss the loan originator’s communication style — will you regularly hear from them with status updates? — and confirm that it meets your preferences.

 Ultimately, the right mortgage loan originator will have your best interests in mind, and create a smooth application and closing experience for you.

 Mortgage loan originators are a point of contact between you and your lender.
 As such, they can collect your financial information, process mortgage applications, help you make sense of the terms and conditions, and explain your options.
 Make sure to shop around with different lenders for the best rates, as it can save you substantially in your mortgage costs, while also helping to ensure you find a mortgage originator who understands you and who serves your best interests.

 FAQ about mortgage loan originators